isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-features.md

 **Restrict the values to a specific element**

-You can also restrict the  onditions to some elements within a topic.
-Use `<elementdef>` tag to define the element and `<attributedef>` tag to define the condition that can be applied to the element.
-If you don’t add the <elementdef> tag,  you can apply the conditions to all elements.
+You can also restrict the  conditions to some elements within a topic.
+Use the `<elementdef>` tag to define the element and the `<attributedef>` tag to define the condition that can be applied to the element.
+If you don’t add the `<elementdef>` tag,  you can apply the conditions to all elements.
-For example, use the following enumeration to restrict the “platform” attribute to the “shortdesc” element.
+For example, use the following enumeration to restrict the `@platform` attribute to the `<shortdesc>` element.
 The other conditions are visible for all elements.

 ```XML
 <enumerationdef>